Reading: Appendix D. Threshold Calibration

 D.5 Production Readiness (Chapter 11)

-Project ParameterLowDefault (AgentClinic)High
+Project parameterLowDefault (AgentClinic)High

-Cost of cutover errorinternal tool: 21–22/25 semi-manual onlymixed production: auto ≥23/25payments/healthcare: auto ≥24/25
+Cost of cutover errorinternal tool: 21–22/25 only semi-manualmixed production: auto ≥23/25payments/healthcare: auto ≥24/25

-SDD process maturity3 months → semi-manual only 20–226+ months → semi-manual 20–22, auto 23+12+ months + 50+ replays → auto 23+, fewer manual stops
+SDD process maturity3 months → only semi-manual 20–226+ months → semi-manual 20–22, auto 23+12+ months + 50+ replays → auto 23+, fewer manual stops

 Exercise

-The script check_readiness.py hardcodes THRESHOLD = 23.
+The check_readiness.py script hardcodes THRESHOLD = 23.
 Run it with a different value via a copy:

 cd book2/examples/real-api && mkdir -p out